Manage SQL development policies

 In the popup window of Edit Datasource Config,

-uncheck the box on the left of Inheriting Envir.
-Config under SQL Dev Policy, and then select the standard you need and click on OK.
+Clear the checkbox on the left of Inheriting Envir.
+Config under SQL Dev Policy, select the policy you need, and click OK.

 tipTo restore the SQL Dev Policy configured in the environment, simply reselect Inheriting Envir.
 Config.